okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-implementation/main/index.md

 1. Verify to Okta that you control the endpoint.
 1. Begin receiving ongoing delivery of event notifications.

 The following event hook example uses the Okta event for a user deactivation.
 When this event occurs, the example external service code receives an Okta request.
-The external service responds with an acknowledgment to Okta that the request has been received, and displays the deactivated user’s name to the console.
+The external service responds with an acknowledgment to Okta that the request has been received, and displays the deactivated user's name to the console.

 > **Tip:** For another look at an event hook implementation, see the following developer experience blog example by Heather Wallander, [Build Easy User Sync Webhooks with Okta](https://developer.okta.com/blog/2020/07/20/easy-user-sync-hooks).